tullo/favorite-quotes/README.md

 1. `npm install`
 1. `npm test` to run tests
-1. `npm run dev` and go to `localhost:8080` to develop and watch tests at the same time
+1. `npm run dev` and go to `localhost:8080` to run app and tests at the same time